blaix/blaix.github.com/_posts/2010-10-28-gtd-with-evernote.markdown

 ---
 title: Getting Things Done with Evernote
 layout: post
+summary: There are many posts about this.
+Here's mine.
 ---

+<p class="note">Already know your way around Evernote?
+Already understand the basics of GTD?
+Hate the way I use words to make sentences?
+<a href="/blog/gtd-with-evernote-tldr.html">Here's the tl;dr version</a>.</p>

 There are many posts about this.
 Here's mine.

-Already know your way around Evernote?
-Already understand the basics of GTD?
-Hate the way I use words to make sentences?
-<a href="/blog/gtd-with-evernote-tldr.html">Here's the tl;dr version</a>.

 ## Getting Things Done with a capital GTD